axibase/atsd-use-cases/research/uk-aviation/README.md

 9. Modify the `summarize-period` line from 10 minutes to 1 month.
 10. To display airport names in our figure, enter `label-format = tags.airport_name`.

-    Your configuration should now look like the image below.

     ![Figure 15](./images/Figure15.png)

 11. Press **Run**.

-    Your figure should look like the image below.

     ![Figure 16](./images/Figure16.png)

 12. To create a figure title, enter a title setting like the one shown here: `title = UK International Terminal Passenger Traffic: Total Passenger`
 13. Modify size and offset settings by applying those settings.
 Under `[configuration]` change `offset-right` from 50 to 0 and height-units from 2 to 1.
 14. Press **Run**.

-    Your figure should look like the image below.

     ![Figure 17](./images/Figure17.png)